Section 5501.91 | Ohio maritime assistance program.

 (E) A port authority shall pay a matching amount of at least one dollar for each grant dollar received for the proposed project.

-(F) The director of transportation shall govern the program established under this section, including the grant application, evaluation, award processes, and how the grant money may be spent by a port authority.
+(F) The director of transportation, in accordance with Chapter 119. of the Revised Code, shall adopt rules governing the program established under this section, including the grant application, evaluation, award processes, and how the grant money may be spent by a port authority.